 But this Savior was to be more than just a Savior for the Jews.
-This Savior was to redeem those who were being held captive by the law.
+This Savior was to redeem all people who were being held captive by the law.
 That is all men.
 Because of their sins, all of mankind was condemned to eternal death and damnation in hell.
-The law of God made this clear.
+The law of God makes this clear.
 Especially when we look at the Law as a mirror, we realize that no one can obey the law perfectly enough to earn their own salvation.
 Thus we and all mankind are prisoners of the law.

 And then, after the book of Malachi closes the Old Testament, God seemed to be silent for 400 years.
-Then finally, with the arrival of John the Baptist, the time was drawing near.
+Then finally, with the arrival of John the Baptist, the time had come.
+John said: "Look, the Lamb of God, who takes away the sin of the world!
+This is the one I meant when I said, 'A man who comes after me has surpassed me because he was before me."
+John 1:29-30 (NIV)

-And Jesus came.
+Then Jesus came.
 "When the time had fully come, God sent his Son, born of a woman, born under law, to redeem those under law, that we might receive the full rights of sons."

-Then we have the complete New Testament recording the Gospel, the Good News of what Jesus Christ did, especially in the writings of Matthew, Mark, Luke, and John.
+Then the Gospel, the Good News of what Jesus Christ did for mankind is revealed in the complete New Testament record, especially in the writings of Matthew, Mark, Luke, and John.

 Matthew makes it clear that the virgin would bear a son and Joseph was "to give him the name Jesus, because he will save his people from their sins."
-(Matthew 1:21)

-John summarizes it in these familiar words: "For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life."
+(Matthew 1:21) John summarizes it in these familiar words: "For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life."
 (John 3:16)

 Jesus, God's Son, the Savior, was born as a human, born of a woman, born to live under the law, to fulfill the law and in that way to purchase our Christian freedom.
-When the Son of God became man, to end this domination of law once for all, he placed himself under the law.
+When the Son of God became man, to end this domination of Satan and sin once for all, he placed himself under the law.
 He who was greater than all law placed himself under law just as he who was greater than his mother became her child.

-In this way he was placed under the law, by an act of voluntary humiliation on his part.
+This was an act of voluntary humiliation on the part of the omnipotent Son of God.
+Every time we confess our faith in the Apostolic Creed we speak of his humiliation with the words: "Who was conceived by the Holy Ghost; born of the Virgin Mary; suffered under Pontius Pilate; was crucified, dead, and buried."

 Unlike an ordinary human being, he was not subject to the demands of God's law, for he himself was the Lawgiver.
 But God subjected him to the law, and Christ willingly submitted to this humiliation.

-He was commissioned, sent out on a mission which would end his life on the cross, suffering all the torments of hell so what we - and all mankind - should not have to suffer that punishment.
+He was commissioned, he was anointed, he was sent out on a mission which would end his life on the cross, suffering all the torments of hell in our place, for us, so that we - and all mankind - should not have to suffer that punishment.